How to Pack and Move a Washing Machine Safely

 This is the bit removalists forget.
 Before you plug it in and run a wash, the transit bolts must come out.
 Reverse the spanner job, pull the four bolts, replace the rubber bungs in the holes.
 Keep the bolts and bungs in a labelled ziplock bag taped inside the door — next move, you’ll need them again.

-If you switch on with the bolts still in, the suspension can’t move and the first spin cycle will rattle the cabinet hard enough to crack the plastic.
+If you switch on with the bolts still in, the suspension can’t move and the first spin cycle will rattle the cabinet hard enough to crack the plastic side panels.
 Don’t ask how I know.

 $15 of bolts beats $450 of bearings every single time.
 If you can’t get the original bolts in time, don’t move the machine — pay a removalist who supplies their own kit, or postpone the move by a week.
-Driving an unbolted front-loader more than 50 km is rolling the dice on a $1,500 appliance to save a $20 part.
+Driving an unbolted front-loader more than 50km is rolling the dice on a $1,500 appliance to save a $20 part.
 Mad, when you put it like that.
+Get the bolts in, drain the hoses, strap her in upright, and your washer will sound the same at the new house as it did at the old.
+Easy as.

 Mick